Multi-Carrier Agile Phased Array Radar: Target Recovery Method

-To reconstruct the range-Doppler parameters, we first recast the beamformed signal model of Lemma \ref{lem:BeamPattern} in matrix form, and then apply CS methods to recover the unknown parameters, exploiting the underlying sparsity of the resulting model.
+To reconstruct the range-Doppler parameters and detect targets in the presence of noise and/or clutter, we first recast the beamformed signal model of Lemma \ref{lem:BeamPattern} in matrix form, and then apply \ac{cs} methods to recover the unknown parameters, exploiting the underlying sparsity of the resulting model.
+The targets of interest are then identified based on the estimated parameters.